13 New Year’s Resolutions That Finally Work—Here’s the Method

 Just better design.

-When your environment, habits, and identity all line up in the same direction, follow-through stops feeling like a constant decision.
+When your environment, habits, and identity are all moving in the same direction, following through no longer feels like a constant choice.

 It becomes the default.